Updated July 6, 2023

 Q3.
 Why should an organization establish an autonomous expenditure plan?

-Answer: Autonomous expenditure is a basic necessity for an organization’s well-being, safety, and functioning.
-The expenses of an organization, such as salaries paid, maintenance of infrastructure, and marketing expenses, are considered autonomous.
-As it is necessary to run the organization.
+Answer: Autonomous expenditure is necessary for an organization’s well-being, safety, and functioning.
+The expenses of an organization, such as salaries paid, maintenance of infrastructure, and marketing expenses, are considered autonomous as it is necessary to run the organization.
 Thus, implementing an expenditure plan will help them strategize and manage their finances and spending.
 It will ensure that the organization is budgeting its expenses effectively to meet its basic survival needs.

 Q4.
 What happens when autonomous expenditure increases?